 In general, one-half of any capital gain realized by a Holder (including capital gains deemed to be realized as a result of a receipt of a capital gains dividend) will be included in the Holder's income under the Tax Act as a taxable capital gain.
-Subject to certain specific rules in the Tax Act, one-half of any capital loss realized in a taxation year is to be deducted against any taxable capital gains realized by the Holder in such year and, to the extent not so deductible, may generally be carried back three years or forward indefinitely and deducted against taxable capital gains realized in such years.
+Subject to certain specific rules in the Tax Act, one-half of any capital loss realized in a taxation year is to be deducted against any taxable capital gains realized by the Holder in such year and, to the extent not so deductible, may generally be carried back three tax years or forward indefinitely and deducted against taxable capital gains realized in such tax years.

-The taxable capital gains realized by a Holder that is an individual may give rise to alternative minimum tax depending upon the Holder's circumstances.
-A Holder that is a "Canadian- controlled private corporation" (as defined in the Tax Act) may be liable to pay an additional tax (refundable in certain circumstances) of $6\frac{2}{3}$ % on certain investment income, including amounts in respect of interest and taxable capital gains.
+The taxable capital gains realized by a Holder that is an individual (a natural person or a trust) may give rise to alternative minimum tax depending upon the Holder's circumstances.
+A Holder that is a "Canadian-controlled private corporation" (as defined in the Tax Act) may be liable to pay an additional tax (refundable in certain circumstances) of $10\frac{2}{3}$ % on certain investment income, including amounts in respect of interest and taxable capital gains.
+Furthermore, the receipt by a "Canadian-controlled private corporation" of investment income, including amounts in respect of interest and taxable capital gains, can reduce the amount of the corporation or an associated corporation's business limit, as that phrase is understood in subsection 125(7) of the Tax Act, in the following year that is taxed at the lower rate of corporate tax described in subsection 125(1.1) of the Tax Act where the investment income earned by the corporation in the year exceeds \$50,000.

-Eligibility for Investment
+6.3 Eligibility for Investment

-The Class A Shares will be qualified investments under the Tax Act for a trust governed by a Registered Retirement Savings Plan ("RRSP"), Registered Educational Savings Plan ("RESP"), Deferred Profit Sharing Plan, Registered Retirement Income Fund ("RRIF") or a Tax Free Saving Account ("TFSA) (collectively, the "Plans") at a particular time provided that the Company qualifies as a MIC under the Tax Act at such particular time and further provided that throughout the relevant calendar year, the Company does not hold any indebtedness, whether by way of mortgage or otherwise, of a person who is an annuitant, a beneficiary, an employer, or a subscriber under the Plan, or of any other person who does not deal at arm's length with that person.
+The Class A Shares will be qualified investments under the Tax Act for a trust governed by a Registered Retirement Savings Plan ("RRSP"), Registered Educational Savings Plan ("RESP"), Deferred Profit Sharing Plan, Registered Retirement Income Fund ("RRIF") or a Tax Free Saving Account ("TFSA") (collectively, the "Plans") provided that the Company qualifies as a MIC under the Tax Act and further provided that throughout the relevant calendar year, the Company does not hold any indebtedness, whether by way of mortgage or otherwise, of a person who is an annuitant, a beneficiary, an employer, or a subscriber under the Plan, or of any other person who does not deal at arm's length with that person.
 Adverse tax consequences, not discussed herein, would generally result if the Company at any time fails to qualify as a MIC or its shares otherwise fail to constitute qualified investment for Plans.